By Dark Sleuth

 On Sunday, February 24, 1980, a father and son were panning for gold in the Chelatchie Prairie area of north Clark County, Washington when they made a sad discovery.

-Investigators found the partial skeletal remains of an unidentified teenage girl in "dumping area near Fly Creek."
+Investigators found the partial skeletal remains of an unidentified teenage girl in a "dumping area near Fly Creek."
 Another source described the location as "a shallow grave... near Canyon Creek Road."

 The victim's intact skull was recovered, helping authorities generate facial reconstructions and chart her dental records.
 "Fly Creek" Jane Doe had "regularly visited the dentist and her mouth had some unique characteristics."